 W398 Internship in Writing (3 cr.)

 P: permission of instructor.
 Internship in the University Writing Center, designated IUPUI offices, or other arranged settings.
 Focus on writing, the teaching of writing, and writing-related tasks.
 Apply during semester prior to desired internship.

 W411 Directed Writing (1-3 cr.)

-Description of project as signed by instructor consenting to direct it.
+Individualized project as signed by instructor consenting to direct it.
 Individual critical projects worked out with director.
 Credit varies with scope of project.

 W490 Writing Seminar (3 cr.)
-This course emphasizes a single aspect or a selected topic of composition and the writing of nonfictional prose.
+Emphasizes a single aspect or a selected topic of composition and the writing of nonfictional prose.
+Can be taken as the capstone course.